-- 3. Click Next to proceed to the End User Agreement. - 4.
+- 4. After you have specified your tracking and insights preferences, click Next to proceed to the End User Agreement. - 5.
 Review and check the I agree to the End User License Agreement checkbox and click Submit.

 Once your subscription has been accepted, the controller briefly displays the subscription details and navigates you to the Dashboard of the automation controller interface.
 For later reference, you can return to this screen by clicking Settings from the left navigation bar and select Subscription settings from the Subscription option.